Hiking in Madeira Without a Car: The Ultimate Guide

 All you need to do is take SAM bus no. 113 from the SAM bus stop in Funchal to the Machico bus terminal.
 You can check the no.113 bus schedule online.

-Better yet, as I explain in my detailed Pico do Facho hike guide, once you have climbed up and down the 517-metre mountain, you can go for a dip at one of Madeira’s only sandy beaches, Praia de Machico.
+Better yet, once you have climbed up and down the 517-metre mountain, you can go for a dip at one of Madeira’s only sandy beaches, Praia de Machico.

 Alternatively, if you want to extend the hike, you can continue from the summit to Praia da Ribeira de Natal, a pretty, uncrowded pebbly beach on the edge of Caniçal.